Sunday, October 26, 2025

 **Girls must have current membership with Girl Scouts.**

-Girls living in the Desert Mountain High School complex or who attend BASIS, Archway Scottsdale, Rancho Solano, Scottsdale Prep, Pinnacle Peak, Sonoran Sky, or Grayhawk elementary schools who are not Girl Scout members may also attend but will be required to join Girl Scouts.
-Membership is $25 and girls need not join a troop (although we are happy to assist you in finding a permanent Girl Scout home).
+Girls living in the Desert Mountain High School complex or who attend BASIS, Archway Scottsdale, Scottsdale Prep, Pinnacle Peak, Sonoran Sky, or Grayhawk elementary schools who are not Girl Scout members may also attend but will be required to join Girl Scouts.
+Membership is $45 and girls need not join a troop (although we are happy to assist you in finding a permanent Girl Scout home).
+Please contact us to discuss an extended membership option that would extend membership benefits through September 2026.
+To take advantage of this option, please contact us before registering.

 Program Aide Program for Grades 6+